CalebBell/fluids/docs/tutorial.rst

 are optional components used for only a small amount of functionality which do not have pure-Python numerical methods implemented.
 Fluids targets Python 2.7 and up as well as PyPy2 and PyPy3.
-Additionally, fluids has been tested by the author to load in IronPython, Jython, and micropython.
+Additionally, fluids has been tested by the author to load in IronPython, and micropython.